 AR1.06 Students can create an information rich rendering of a structure that depicts structural features found in the literature.
 (Amateur)

 AR1.07 Students can create an information rich rendering of a structure containing ligands, covalent modifications, and noncanonical amino acids or nucleotides.
-(Expert)
+(Amateur, Expert)

 AR1.08 Students can use molecular visualization to tell a story about a macromolecular structure.
 (Expert)

 AR1.10 Students can convert textbook images of small molecules into 3D representations in a molecular visualization program.
 (Amateur)

 AR2.01 Students can recognize that a cartoon rendering is a summary of the detail in a line rendering.
 (Novice, Amateur)